mikwoe/LTX_server/sw/docu/installation_LTX_database.md

  8. Peridocally (e.g. each day) call './sw/service/service.php' to clean/check up Database!
     A Mail will be sent to the (Admin) with a short summary.
 	(Note: optionally $_SERVER['SERVER_NAME'] and $_SERVER['REMOTE_ADDR'] must be set in 'service.php' for CRON).
-	(Hint: often the CRON or CRON-LIGHT, etc.. command is a system call like "/bin/php ./JoEmbedded_WordPress/ltx/sw/service/service.php", also it is possible tp provide commands to service.php, e.g. option -d=DAYS or -v=1 (verbose), see sourcecode)
+	(Hint: often the CRON command is a system call like "/bin/php ./JoEmbedded_WordPress/ltx/sw/service/service.php")

 ***